 1. Health Food

 The world has been going the healthy route, and the middle east is no exception.
 The 2018 Gulfood Global Outlook Report Health and Wellness Trends cites an increase in demand for organic products, healthy food, label scrutiny, and environment-friendly food.
 Health and wellness are also expected to grow at 7% in the Middle East and North Africa as opposed to 3% globally in the next five years.

 2. Home Grown Concepts

-Dubai has always been a tourist destination and so has had a good level of international brand penetration, but off late, the trend has been shifting.
+Dubai has always been a tourist destination and so has had a good level of international brand penetration, but of late, the trend has been shifting.
 More and more homegrown brands are developing and entering the hospitality industry with a focus on high quality.
 This is also being read as a sign of maturing market and an increase in the value of home foods and home-based concepts which diners are now increasingly looking for.

 3. Regional Flavours

 Dubai has seen a rise and fall of interest in different cuisines and the latest trend to catch the hospitality industry is modern and traditional Middle Eastern and North African.
 With more homegrown concepts, regional flavors are becoming a preferred choice in Dubai.
 An infusion of more Arabian and Egyptian flavors in European and Asian cuisines is expected out of 2018 giving the emirate its own unique fusion flavor.

-With the city growing, residents getting busier and the internet becoming a more than a common feature, takeaways and home deliveries are hitting the trend list.
+With the city growing, residents getting busier and the internet becoming more than a common feature, takeaways and home deliveries are hitting the trend list.
 An exponential rise in food and delivery options which save both time and money.
 Food delivery apps are on the rise and practical go-to foods like meal-plans are seeing greater acceptance in 2018.